-Capital adequacy and uses are reviewed by the bank's management in accordance with the requirements of the regulatory authority represented by the Central Bank of Egypt (CBE).
-Data is submitted and filed with the CBE on a quarterly basis.
-The CBE requires the Bank to comply with the following:
+Capital adequacy and uses are reviewed by the bank's management in accordance with the requirements of the regulatory authority represented by the Central Bank of Egypt.
+Data is submitted and filed with the Central Bank of Egypt on a quarterly basis.
+The Central Bank of Egypt requires the Bank to comply with the following: